How To Break In The Engine On Your 97-01 Honda CR250

 - Fresh Gas

-You should take at least an hour to break in your CR250.
-This might seem like overkill but I would rather lockup at five mph in my driveway than 30 mph 5 miles from my truck.
+You should take at least an hour for engine break-in on your CR250.
+This might seem like overkill but I would rather lock up at five mph in my driveway than 30 mph 5 miles from my truck.

 During the break-in, always bring your environment into consideration.

 Temperatures During Break-In